-When you design your first popup, you most probably rely on your personal vision of what works and what doesn’t.
-Yet guesswork can be tricky, and you’ll be surprised how changing just one element or even color may affect the outcome.
+When you design your first popup, you rely on your assumptions about what works and what doesn’t.

 What is A/B testing?

 A/B testing, also known as split testing, is a common marketing tactic designed to optimize website conversions.
 Although in this guide we’re talking about popups, you can also split-test website pages, emails, and even ads.